andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 2. Re-test the API.
     - All authorizations should work now as expected.
     - If the user has restricted access rights, the account number is being masked out.

+✅ That's it!
+You have successfully implemented the really important authorization part in your Spring Boot application.

+ Let's now move on to the next section, where we will look into the OAuth2 Token Exchange.